 - Volunteer with the Dallas Volunteer Attorney Program – Legal Aid of North West Texas

-Erica began her career as a file clerk and worked diligently to become the lead paralegal on several matters at a firm in Amarillo before finding herself at the Underwood Law Firm.
-In January 2006, she earned her Certified Paralegal status from NALA, and in 2009, received notice that she had achieved the designation of Advanced Certified Paralegal in Trial Practice.
+Erica began her career as a file clerk at MHB in 2003 and continues to work diligently to become the lead paralegal on the matters she works on.
 Erica has given several presentations on ethics, technology, and promoting professionalism, and continues to be active in the community with various charitable and pro bono organizations.

 She is a Board Certified Paralegal - Civil Trial, Texas Board of Legal Specialization and a Certified Paralegal ("CP" through NALA) as well as a past President of the Paralegal Division, State Bar of Texas and a past President of the Dallas Area Paralegal Association.

-Michele also has served on the State Bar of Texas Paralegal Committee (1991 - 2009), the TBLS Paralegal Civil Trial Commission, NFPA's Paralegal Advanced Competency Exam Standards Committee, and Paralegal Today magazine’s editorial review board.
+Michele also has served on the State Bar of Texas Paralegal Committee (1991 - 2009), the TBLS Paralegal Civil Trial Commission, and NFPA's Certification Standards Committee.

-She received the Dallas Area Paralegal Association’s Paralegal of the Year Award in 1995, NFPA's Paralegal of the Year award in 2005, the Dallas Area Paralegal Association Lifetime Achievement award in 2006 and NFPA’s William R. Robie Leadership Award in 2011.
-Michele is also an instructor in the Paralegal Certificate Program at SMU’s Continuing and Professional Education department.
+She received the Dallas Area Paralegal Association's Paralegal of the Year Award in 1995, NFPA's Paralegal of the Year award in 2005, the Dallas Area Paralegal Association Lifetime Achievement award in 2006 and NFPA's William R. Robie Leadership Award in 2011.
+Michele is also an instructor and consultant in the Paralegal Certificate Program at SMU's Certification Standards Committee.

 Susi Boss has been a paralegal for over 35 years with experience in bankruptcy, personal injury and family law and has been a Senior Paralegal at Higdon, Hardy & Zuflacht, LLP for 15 years.